rocky-linux/documentation/docs/guides/asterisk_installation.md

 ### Build and Install Asterisk

 To build, we want to execute the following commands in succession:

 ```
 make
 make install
 ```

 Installing the documentation isn't required, but unless you are a communications server expert, you'll want them installed:

 `make progdocs`

 Next install the basic PBX and make the config.
-The basic PBX is just that!
+The basic PBX is just that, very basic!
 You will probably need to make changes going forward to get your PBX to function as you want it to.

 ```
 make basic-pbx